Christopher L. Tomlins

 Chris Tomlins is well known as a legal historian whose interests and research are cast very broadly – from sixteenth century England to twentieth century America; from the legal culture of work and labor to the interrelations of law and literature; from the jurisprudence of Francisco de Vitoria of Salamanca to the critical theory and historical materialism of Walter Benjamin.
 Since beginning his academic career in 1980, Tomlins has written or edited nine books, of which the most recent is Freedom Bound: Law, Labor, and Civic Identity in Colonizing English America, 1580-1865 (2010) (also available here).
 In March 2011 Freedom Bound was awarded the Bancroft Prize, given annually by the trustees of Columbia University.
 The book has also been awarded the Hurst Prize of the Law and Society Association, the John Phillip Reid Prize of the American Society for Legal History, and named a Choice "Outstanding Academic Title" for 2011.

 Other recent books include the multi-volume Cambridge History of Law in America (published in April 2008, co-edited with Michael Grossberg of Indiana University) and The United States Supreme Court: The Pursuit of Justice (2005).
 Earlier books include The Many Legalities of Early America (2000), Law, Labor, and Ideology in the Early American Republic (1993), Labor Law in America (1992), and The State and the Unions (1985)

-Current research addresses (a) the Southampton, Virginia, Slave Rebellion of 1831; (b) Walter Benjamin and the law; (c) the historiography of legal history; (d) the history of legal education.
+Current research addresses (a) the Southampton, Virginia, Slave Rebellion of 1831; (b) Walter Benjamin and the law; (c) the historiography and philosophy of legal history; (d) the history of legal thought.

 In his spare time he likes to sleep.